DanielDaCosta/airbnb-analysis/README.md

   * Detailed Listings data for Rio de Janeiro
   * Detailed Review Data for listings in Rio de Janeiro

-The Images folder has an image of the price vs location study, this image is also shown inside the jupyter notebook.
+The Images folder contains an image of the price vs location study, this image is also shown inside the jupyter notebook.

 ## Acknowledgements<a name="acknowledgements"></a>